Photo - Richard Whittaker

 CB: I sort of gave up with Cezanne.
 He thought the world was geometrically constituted, a sense that comes from Plato.
 I guess it was an English philosopher who said Cezanne seemed to be reaching into the canvas.
 I guess you could say that of Van Gogh, too.

 RW: The last time I saw some of Van Gogh’s paintings—at the Met in New York—it had quite an impact on me.
-It would be difficult to offer a satisfactory explanation of why they had this impact on my feelings.
+It would be difficult to offer a satisfactory explanation of why they had such an impact on my feelings.

 CB: If I no longer speak of the classical philosophers—I speak in awe of what I’ve learned from them.
 And I try to keep something of that alive.
 But I have shifted and tend to begin with affectivity, rather than ontology and the question, What is something? which Socrates would begin with.